tsunghsiang/JSON-File-Translator/readme.md

-# Prelude
+# Introduction
-To support multi-language translation for business requirements, the tool. is developed to solve mass translation issues, especially for those who always suffers from massive language translation problem.
-First of all, the tool applies **free Google Translation API** without both payments and API key authentication.
-Secondly, it supports **multi-level fields parsing** in a JSON file, which is not restricted to the conventional **key-value** resolution.
+To support multi-language translation for business requirements, the tool, **JSON File Translator**, is developed to solve mass translation issues, especially for those who always suffers from massive language translation problem.
+The tool contains features as below:

-That is to say, regardless of formats of the JSON files, this tool is able to parse them; fold multi-level fields into a single key, which converges to the simplest **key-value** form for resolution.
-It would unfold the translated texts back to form of multi-level fields thereafter.
+* **Free Google Translation API**
+It provides users a more convenient way to apply the service without extra fees and authentication.

+* **Multi-Level Fields Folding/Unfolding**
+Unlike conventional **1 on 1** key-value mapping, it gives users the flexibility to define **1 on (\*) on (\*) ...** JSON format for translation without redundant parsing on their own.
+The translated result will be un-folded back to original form.

+* **String Pattern Reservation**
+For some business applications, developers get used to applying some string pattern for recognition or replacement when applications run.
+The tool provides the option for developers to choose if required.

 # Prerequisite
 #### [1] Node JS Version